FreemoonFaucet/time-wrapped-fusion/README.md

 ### Deposit

-There are multiple ways to deposit FSN and receive wrapped tokens.
+There are multiple ways to deposit FSN and receive wrapped tokens:

 1. Call ```deposit()```
 2. Transfer FSN to this contract

 ### Withdraw

-There are multiple ways to withdraw wrapped tokens and receive FSN.
+There are also multiple ways to send wrapped tokens and withdraw FSN:

 1. Call ```withdraw(amount)```
 2. Transfer wrapped tokens to the contract address ```transfer(contract, amount)```